-Under the terms and subject to the conditions in an underwriting agreement dated the date of this prospectus, the underwriters named below, for whom Goldman Sachs (Asia) L.L.C. and Citigroup Global Markets Inc. are acting as representatives, have severally and not jointly agreed to purchase, and we have agreed to sell to them, severally, the number of ADSs indicated below:
+Under the terms and subject to the conditions in an underwriting agreement dated the date of this prospectus, the underwriters named below, for whom Goldman Sachs (Asia) L.L.C., Citigroup Global Markets Inc. and China Renaissance Securities (Hong Kong) Limited are acting as representatives, have severally and not jointly agreed to purchase from us, and we have agreed to sell to them, severally and not jointly, the number of ADSs indicated below:

 Underwriters Number of ADSs

 Goldman Sachs (Asia) L.L.C.

 Citigroup Global Markets Inc.

+China Renaissance Securities (Hong Kong) Limited

+BOCI Asia Limited

 Total

 The underwriters and the representatives are collectively referred to as the "underwriters" and the "representatives", respectively.
 The underwriters are offering the ADSs subject to their acceptance of the ADSs from us and subject to prior sale.
-The underwriting agreement provides that the obligations of the several underwriters to pay for and accept delivery of the ADSs offered by this prospectus are subject to the approval of certain legal matters by their counsel and to certain other conditions in the underwriting agreement, such as the absence of any material adverse change in our business, the receipt by the underwriters of officer's certificates, legal opinions and letters from us, and the independent registered public accounting firm.
+The underwriting agreement provides that the obligations of the several underwriters to pay for and accept delivery of the ADSs offered by this prospectus are subject to the approval of certain legal matters by their counsel and to certain other conditions in the underwriting agreement, such as the absence of any material adverse change in our business, the receipt by the underwriters of officer's certificates, legal opinions, and letters from us and the independent registered public accounting firm.
 The underwriters are obligated, severally and not jointly, to take and pay for all of the ADSs offered by this prospectus if any such ADSs are taken.
 However, the underwriters are not required to take or pay for the ADSs covered by the underwriters' over-allotment option described below.
 The underwriters reserve the right to withdraw, cancel or modify offers to the public and to reject orders in whole or in part.
 The underwriting agreement also provides that if an underwriter defaults, the purchase commitments of non-defaulting underwriters may be increased or the offering may be terminated.

-We have agreed to indemnify the underwriters against certain liabilities, including liabilities under the Securities Act, and to contribute to payments the underwriters may be required to make in respect of those liabilities.
+We and the underwriters have agreed to indemnify each other against certain liabilities, including liabilities under the Securities Act.